Surging Bruins edge Devils 3-2 on Spooner's goal

+BOSTON (AP) -- The Boston Bruins had a goal pulled off the board and allowed a tying one seconds after a weird stoppage.

+Very few things seem to bother them lately, though, since interim coach Bruce Cassidy took over.

-BOSTON (AP) -- Ryan Spooner scored midway through the third period to lift the Boston Bruins over the New Jersey Devils 3-2 on Saturday night for their eighth victory in 10 games under interim coach Bruce Cassidy.
+Ryan Spooner scored midway through the third period to lift the Bruins over the New Jersey Devils 3-2 on Saturday night for their eighth victory in 10 games under Cassidy.

+With Boston clinging to a 2-1 lead early in the third, the horn went off inadvertently twice, stopping play both times.
+Kyle Palmieri's goal tied it seconds after the first stoppage when he converted a 2-on-1 with Taylor Hall.

+''We didn't know what to really do.
+I had the puck with one of those plays and the horn went off,'' said Bruins defenseman Brandon Carlo, who scored a goal. ''Things like that are going to happen, you can't let it bother you at all.
+It is frustrating.
+You can't get too rattled by it.''

-Brandon Carlo and Torey Krug also scored for the Bruins, and backup goalie Anton Khudobin stopped 15 shots.
+Torey Krug also scored for the Bruins, and backup goalie Anton Khudobin stopped 15 shots.
 Cassidy took over for fired coach Claude Julien on Feb.
 7.

+''The horn - it was an interesting night,'' Cassidy said. ''...
+The goal that was disallowed, they happen.
+We're on a bit of a bad-luck streak on those now.
+You hope they even out.
+At the end of the day, play on.''

-Kyle Palmieri and Devante Smith-Pelly had goals for the Devils, who dropped their sixth straight (0-4-2) as their playoff hopes continue to fade.
+Devante Smith-Pelly had the other goal for the Devils, who dropped their sixth straight (0-4-2) as their playoff hopes continue to fade.
 Cory Schneider made 37 saves.

+''Cory kept it a one-goal game,'' New Jersey defenseman Ben Lovejoy said. ''He was awesome tonight.
+He was the best player on the ice.
+The other 18 guys that were playing weren't good enough.''

 Spooner one-timed newcomer Drew Stafford's pass from the right circle for the winner 8:18 into the period.